Skip to main content

 Volunteer Requirements

-All individuals must maintain a minimum of 60-hours of training a year and 10% of calls.
+All individuals must maintain a minimum of 60-hours of training a year.
 The Fire District provides 2 to 3 hours of training a week and it is important to our operation that members attend these training sessions.
 The Fire District also understands family demands, flexing work schedules, seasonal work, and vacations can make it difficult to attend training sessions.
 The Fire District wants each member to maintain the competencies of the position they hold and be active within their assigned station.

 It is the POCV responsibility to notify their Company Officer of any change in your personal schedule preventing you from attending drill nights and/or alarms.